wp-plugins/sexybookmarks/readme.txt

 2. Another preview of the final outcome with excess networks displayed upon hover
 3. A preview of the admin panel associated with the plugin

 == Installation ==

-1. Upload the extracted archive to `wp-content/plugins/`
+1. Upload the extracted archive to 'wp-content/plugins/'
 2. Activate the plugin through the 'Plugins' menu
 3. Open the plugin settings page Settings -> SexyBookmarks
 4. Adjust settings to your liking
 4. Enjoy!

+= Disabling Per Post =
+To disable the plugin on a specific post or page, simply add a new custom field to that post/page with the key **"Hide SexyBookmarks"** and the value **"true"**

 = Manual Usage =
 **As of v2.5 the menu can be inserted once anywhere within your site (even outside the loop) and it will still pull the appropriate data for the dynamic links**

-If you would like to insert the menu manually, simply choose "Manual Mode" from the options page, then place the following code into your theme files where you want the menu to appear:
+If you would like to insert the menu manually, simply choose "Manually insert" from the options page, then place the following code into your theme files where you want the menu to appear:

 `<?php if(function_exists('selfserv_sexy')) { selfserv_sexy(); } ?>`